-20.4 Timing transponders
+20.4 Transponders :

 All cars must be fitted with a timing transponder supplied by the officially appointed timekeepers.
-This transponder must be fitted in strict accordance with the instructions of the FIA.
+This transponder must be fitted in strict accordance with the instructions detailed in the Appendix to these regulations.

 ARTICLE 21: FINAL TEXT